US

-US Secretary of State Mike Pompeo held meetings with top North Korean officials in Pyongyang to prepare a US-North Korea nuclear summit.
+Secretary of State Mike Pompeo held meetings with top North Korean

-He is expected to return with three US detainees and details of the upcoming summit between leader Kim Jong-un and US President Donald Trump.
+and details of the upcoming summit between leader Kim Jong-un and US

-"We expect him to bring the date, time and the captives," South Korean Yonhap news agency cited a unnamed local official as saying.
+"We expect him to bring the date, time and the

-"I have high expectations the United States will play a very big role in establishing peace on the Korean peninsula," said Kim Yong-chol, director of the United Front Department responsible for North-South relations.
+Pompeo told North Korean officials that the US is committed to working with North Korea to achieve peace on the Korean peninsula."I have high expectations the United States will play a very big role in establishing peace on the Korean peninsula," said Kim Yong-chol, director of the United Front Department responsible for North-South relations.

 Pompeo said the officials he met were equally committed for the same goal.